 For the chosen benchmark model, the track multiplicity is by far the dominant discriminator, and a rectangular selection based on this observable is a simple, relatively model-independent way to enhance the sensitivity, as it does not make any assumptions on other characteristics of the new tracks.
 A supervised classifier optimized for the specific model increases the sensitivity further by making use of other, less discriminant, track properties, like angular distributions.
-Interestingly, the supervised classifier also performs well when a wrong track multiplicity is assumed in the training.
+Interestingly, the supervised classifier also performs well when an incorrect track multiplicity is assumed in the training.
 However, its performance could degrade if other track properties differ or are severely mismodeled.
-CATHODE, the tested anomaly detection method, shows a similar improvement to the discovery sensitivity to the simple track selection, due to the dominance of this observable and the small amounts of signal needed for a discovery, which prevents the method from using more granular information.
-The use of anomaly detection methods could, however, be beneficial to maintain a low model-dependence also for more complex models with large signal$-$background differences in other observables.
+CATHODE, the anomaly detection method tested in this work, yields a discovery sensitivity similar to the simple track selection, due to the dominance of this observable and the small amounts of signal needed for a discovery, which prevents the method from using more granular information.
+The use of anomaly detection methods could, however, be beneficial to maintain a low model dependence also for more complex models with large signal-background differences in other observables.

 The suggested phenomenology covers a phase space that has not been probed at the LHC so far.
 It is rich and warrants further studies both by varying the type of resonance, e.g., enhancing dilepton or diphoton resonance searches, and by varying the type of particles and emission patterns of the radiation spectra.